istat-methodology/coding-lab/sta-py/Readme.md

 * we can understand if an event has affected several states,
 * ...

-Since we take care of the environment, our study will also focus on the analysis of pollution due to international transport, we will provide both descriptive statistics, for example the euros spent on fuel over a period of time, and predictive statistics, how the waste of gasoline as an E event has occurred?
-If a state A failed to trade more goods how would we reduce the amount of pollution?
+Since environmental protection is a pressing topic today, our study will also focus on the analysis of pollution due to international transport, we will provide both descriptive statistics, for example the euros spent on fuel over a period of time, and predictive statistics, how the waste of gasoline as an event E has occurred?
+If a state A failed to trade more goods, how would we reduce the amount of pollution?
 We will also be able to determine which are the most *Green* countries, attributing a measure called *Greenness*, based on the objects it imports and exports with the rest of the world.

-The aforementioned analyzes will be carried out over time, i.e. the graph will not have a static but a dynamic structure in order to highlight and explain the events that have characterized each state.
+The aforementioned analyzes will be carried out over time, i.e. the graph will have a dynamic structure in order to highlight and explain the events that characterize each state.
-In addition to the aforementioned analyzes, we will also study the measures:
+In addition to this, we will also study the measures:
 * Minimum Dominating set,
 * Centrality,
-* Distribution of the degrees of the nodes, in order to verify if this follows a power law and therefore confirm the fact that we are in a "small world",
+* Distribution of the degrees of the nodes, in order to verify if it follows a power law and therefore confirm the fact that we are in a "small world",
 * Power of each node